A guide to choose an appropriate test according to the situation

 4) The residuals follow a normal distribution (assumed or verified)

-5) At least 20 individuals per sample, or normality of the population of every sample assumed
+5) At least 20 individuals per sample, or normality of the population of every sample verified or assumed

 7) Every variable follows a normal distribution